pendragon-andyh/Juno60/Envelope/Attack/README.md

 | 3.0 | 0.956 |
 | 3.25 | 1.000 |

-The xxxx book gives us the following generic formula for calcuation the level of the attack phase over time:
+The xxxx book gives us the following generic formula for calculation the level of the attack phase over time:
 > Level = (1 - EXP(-1.5 \* x) / 0.77

 The closest match that I could model was: